Frank Giustra

 Frank Giustra (born August 22, 1957) is a Canadian businessman, mining financier and global philanthropist, who founded Lionsgate Entertainment (later Starz Entertainment) and its film studio Lionsgate Films.
 He is also the CEO of Fiore Group of Companies and co-chair of the International Crisis Group think tank.
 From 2001 to 2007, he was the chairman of the merchant banking firm, Endeavour Financial, which financed mining companies.
-He was allegedly involved in the Uranium One controversy after a $31.3 million donation to the Clinton Foundation.
+His name was attached when conspiracy theories of the so-called Uranium One controversy emerged in 2015, due to a $31.3 million donation to the Clinton Foundation.

 Early life

 Giustra was born in 1957 in Sudbury, Ontario, Canada, the son of Giuseppe and Domenica Giustra, who immigrated to Canada.
 His father worked in the mines as a driller and blaster.
 Giustra spent his childhood in "Italy, Argentina and Texada Island off the British Columbia coast."
 He spent his middle school years in Aldergrove, British Columbia, Canada, and graduated from high school there in 1976.
 Giuseppe Giustra was a Sudbury nickel miner, who introduced his son to his broker.
 He graduated in 1979 from Douglas College where he spent his first year playing trumpet in the school's music program before switching over to business and finance.